rdentato/gerku/README.md

 |-> ((x) y)
 ```

-## Kerby's combinators
+## Default combinators

-By default `gerku` only defines few ad-hoc combinators
+By default `gerku` loads the definitions stored in `grk/default.grk`.
-that were useful in the first stage of the project.

-To load the combinators used in Kerby's article just
-start `gerku` with:
+You can load a different definition file using the `-d` flag.

+For example if you only want to load the primitive Kerby's combinators.

 ```
   prj/gerku/src> ./gerku -d grk/kerby.grk